 Another issue is that you have to be a member of Simplicity’s KiwiSaver scheme to qualify for the loan.
 But a problem is that their scheme is unsuitable for many first home buyers in the first place due to the lack of a Cash fund.
-Their least risky fund is the Conservative Fund, which contains bonds and shares, exposing your house deposit to the volatility of the markets.
-A $100,000 deposit invested in such a fund a year ago would now be worth around $90,000!
+Their least risky fund is the Defensive Fund which contains bonds, exposing your house deposit to the volatility of the markets.
+A $100,000 deposit invested in such a fund a year ago could now be worth around $90,000!
 Someone looking to buy their home in the very short-term would ideally place their KiwiSaver into a Cash fund to protect their capital.

 Overall Simplicity’s home loan offering has significant limitations and will only suit a very narrow slice of first home buyers.
 So we don’t think it’s enough reason to sign up to Simplicity, unless you’re certain that you’ll meet the criteria and that it’s the right lending product for you.
 Other content creators have also given the offering a fair share of criticism which we’ll share in the links below:

 I see this as just a clever marketing gimmick.Your Money Blueprint